Built by someone who has been through every major technology shift since 1986.

 Blair Technology Services

-Running an MSP taught me something that no certification captures.
-Organizations don't struggle with technology because the technology doesn't work.
+Running an MSP taught me something no certification captures: organizations don't struggle with technology because the technology doesn't work.
 They struggle because no one built the structure around how to introduce it, govern it, and sustain it.
+That lesson has shaped everything I've built since.

 Enterprise Infrastructure & Cloud Architecture